 git push origin master

-This command will finally push all the files to GitHub repository in master branch.
+This command will finally push all the files to GitHub repository in the master branch.

 Note: It may ask credentials for your GitHub account.
 Enter username and password.